 Costs for some common health care services**

 The tables below show cost ranges for some common health care services.
+This section illustrates examples of the average costs for the indicated services.
+However, individual experiences and costs may vary.
 Depending on your plan design and where you are in your deductible (if you have one), you may be responsible for paying all, some or none of these costs.
-You can log into myFallon to find out what your specific copayments, coinsurance and deductibles are.
+You can log into MyFallon to find out what your specific copayments, coinsurance and deductibles are.
 You can also check your Summary of Benefits, Member Handbook or your other plan materials.

 Office visits, hospital visits and other facility visits

 |Urgent care center visit||$78–$425|

 Tests, imaging and labs